lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 32. near_ten: __near_ten.py__

 ''' Given a non-negative number "num", return True if num is within 2 of a multiple of 10.
 Note: (a % b) is the remainder of dividing a by b, so (7 % 5) is 2. '''

+## list-1

+33. first_last6: __first_last6.py__

+''' Given an array of ints, return True if 6 appears as either the first or last element in the array.
+The array will be length 1 or more. '''

+34. same_first_last: __same_first_last.py__

+''' Given an array of ints, return True if the array is length 1 or more, and the first element and the last element are equal. '''

+35. make_pi: __make_pi.py__

+''' Return an int array length 3 containing the first 3 digits of pi, {3, 1, 4}. '''

+36. common_end: __common_end.py__

+''' Given 2 arrays of ints, a and b, return True if they have the same first element or they have the same last element.
+Both arrays will be length 1 or more. '''

+37. sum3: __sum3.py__

+''' Given an array of ints length 3, return the sum of all the elements. '''

+38. rotate_left3: __rotate_left3.py__

+''' Given an array of ints length 3, return an array with the elements "rotated left" so {1, 2, 3} yields {2, 3, 1}. '''

+39. reverse3: __reverse3.py__

+''' Given an array of ints length 3, return a new array with the elements in reverse order, so {1, 2, 3} becomes {3, 2, 1}. '''

+40. max_end3: __max_end3.py__

+''' Given an array of ints length 3, figure out which is larger, the first or last element in the array, and set all the other elements to be that value.
+Return the changed array. '''

+41. sum2: __sum2.py__

+''' Given an array of ints, return the sum of the first 2 elements in the array.
+If the array length is less than 2, just sum up the elements that exist, returning 0 if the array is length 0. '''

+42. middle_way: __middle_way.py__

+''' Given 2 int arrays, a and b, each length 3, return a new array length 2 containing their middle elements. '''

+43. make_ends: __make_ends.py__

+''' Given an array of ints, return a new array length 2 containing the first and last elements from the original array.
+The original array will be length 1 or more. '''

+44. has23: __has23.py__

+''' Given an int array length 2, return True if it contains a 2 or a 3. '''